cyfrost/copr-veracrypt/README.md

 COPR builds done [here](https://copr.fedorainfracloud.org/coprs/cyfrost/packages/builds/) and the upstream Veracrypt repo lies [here](https://github.com/veracrypt/VeraCrypt).

-Note: Builds are only done for x86_64, other chroot environments (i368, aarch64, ppc64) are intentionally not built for.
-If you'd like for them to be included, please raise an issue.

 ### Installing Veracrypt on Fedora

 The installation instructions can be found [here](https://copr.fedorainfracloud.org/coprs/cyfrost/packages/).